 - View the Agriculture and Working Lands webinar recordings.

 Still have questions?
-If you need assistance with the application process, connect with a Vermont Farm & Forest Viability Program business advisor or refer to our list of Agriculture Business Support partners.
-We recommend connecting with a technical assistance provider at least 10 business days prior to the application deadline to receive one-on-one support.
+For assistance with the application process, connect with a Vermont Farm & Forest Viability Program business advisor or refer to our list of Agriculture Business Support partners.
+The Farm Viability Program has a wait list for support at this time, so please reach out as soon as possible for assistance with your application.
 For all other questions, please contact us.

 To be eligible to apply for any Vermont COVID-19 Agriculture Assistance Program (VCAAP) application, business applicants must meet all of the following criteria: